 Date of Birth 21/05/1969

-Nigel Smart set the tone in 1991 for Adelaide, being the first ever Adelaide player named All Australian in 1991 before playing a then Club-record 278 games.
+Nigel Smart set the tone in 1991 for Adelaide, being the first ever Adelaide player named All Australian.
+His career went on to accrue a then Club-record 278 games.

 Smart also worked with the AFL Players Association off the field and was a respected figure amongst his peers.
 When he retired in 2004, aged 35, he quickly moved to a position on the AFC board.
-In 2009 he became the deputy chairman and then in 2013 was appointed Adelaide’s Chief Operating Officer, a position he has used to help the Club find success off the field in new ventures such as E-Sports and baseball ownership with the Adelaide Bite.
+In 2009 he became the deputy chairman and then in 2013 was appointed Adelaide’s Chief Operating Officer a position he held until 2020.